Third Annual Magazines Canada Fellow

 What do Magazines Canada Fellows Do?

 Magazines Canada Fellowships are paid positions at host Canadian magazines.
 The duration of each fellowship is flexible and will be agreed to by the Fellow and the host magazine.
-Fellows are embedded at a host magazine based on their interests and the needs of the magazine.
+Fellows work at a host magazine based on their interests and the needs of the magazine.
 They will work with a lead mentor at the host magazine, as well as several senior staff members.
 Fellows gain valuable experience working in various areas including but not limited to editorial, art direction, circulation, marketing, branding and audience engagement, publishing and information technology.
 They also broaden their professional network and forge lifelong contacts that will help them throughout their careers.

 Customized fellowships agreed to by the Fellow and the host magazine are possible in order to respond to special circumstances including but not limited to: disability, child care, elder care or travel restrictions.